 Sleep is part of making sure the team members are comfortable.
 The team members can alternate getting some sleep, and you can make your own arrangements for sleeping.

 There may be some surprises, about every six to eight hours, so it is important to keep monitoring the contest.

-The browsers that are supported to run InterviewStreet for IEEEXtreme 8.0 are: IE9, Chrome v 22, and Firefox 15.
-Please consult each browser's Web site for more information on updates.
+The browsers that are supported to run HackerRank for IEEEXtreme 8.0 are: IE 11, Chrome v 36, and Firefox v 31.
+Please consult each browser’s Web site for more information on latest stable updates.